psevestre/openid-fapi/Financial_API_WD_002.md

 Read and write access carries higher risk; therefore the protection level required is higher than read-only access.

-As a profile of The OAuth 2.0 Authorization Framework, this document mandates the following for the advanced profile of the FAPI Security Profile 1.0.
+As a profile of the OAuth 2.0 Authorization Framework, this document mandates the following for the advanced profile of the FAPI Security Profile 1.0.

 #### 5.2.2 Authorization server

-The authorization server shall support the provisions specified in clause 5.2.2 of Financial-grade API Security Profile 1.0 - Part 1: Baseline, with the exception that section 5.2.2-7 (enforcement of [RFC7636]) is not required.
+The authorization server shall support the provisions specified in clause 5.2.2 of Financial-grade API Security Profile 1.0 - Part 1: Baseline, with the exception that Section 5.2.2-7 (enforcement of [RFC7636]) is not required.

 In addition, the authorization server

 1. shall require a JWS signed JWT request object passed by value with the `request` parameter or by reference with the `request_uri` parameter;
 1. shall require
-	1. the `response_type` value `code id_token` or
+	1. the `response_type` value `code id_token`, or
 	2. the `response_type` value `code` in conjunction with the `response_mode` value `jwt`;
-1. (moved to 5.2.2.1)
+1. (moved to 5.2.2.1);
-1. (moved to 5.2.2.1)
+1. (moved to 5.2.2.1);
 1. shall only issue sender-constrained access tokens;
 1. shall support [MTLS] as mechanism for constraining the legitimate senders of access tokens;
 1. (withdrawn);